formfacade/embed-react/readme.md

 - **onSubmitForm**: Callback function triggered on form submission.
 - **prefillForm**: Function to prefill form data.
 It's optional.
 - **onFormLoad**: Function that can be invoked when a form is loaded.
 It's optional.
+- **flush**:  When flush is set to true, the form always starts fresh upon rendering, without using any cached data from previous form sessions.
+This is useful for scenarios where the same form is used multiple times with different prefillForm parameters, ensuring the form starts with a clean state every time.
+If set to false, cached form data may be used, potentially preserving user inputs from previous sessions.